-Bachata and merengue both originated in the Dominican Republic, and it’s the place to go if you want to immerse yourself in a culture where people love these music and dance styles.
+Are you planning to go dancing in Santo Domingo, the capital of the Dominican Republic?
+Bachata and merengue both originated there, and it’s the place to go if you want to immerse yourself in a culture where people love these music and dance styles.

-I spent two wonderful years living in the capital, Santo Domino.
+I spent two wonderful years living in Santo Domingo.
 On my small street, there were two colmados (corner stores) where bachata or merengue were played on full blast all day long.
 On Fridays and Saturdays, my friends and I would go from location to location to dance, drink Presidente beer, and hang out.
-As a dance-obsessed traveler, I was in heaven.
+As a dance-obsessed world traveler, I was in heaven.

 1) Dance most nights of the week, as well as what to wear to each venue